YG (rapper): 2015–2019: Still Brazy, Stay Dangerous and 4Real 4Real

 On June 24, 2015, in an interview with Billboard, YG revealed that his second studio album would be called Still Krazy and it would be released in 2015 On July 15, 2015, YG teased the first single for the album, "Twist My Fingaz" on Instagram.
 The same day, YG released the single, "Cash Money" featuring Krayzie Bone.
 The full version of "Twist My Fingaz" was released July 17, 2015.
 On December 12, 2015, he released the second single, titled "I Want a Benz" featuring rappers Nipsey Hussle and 50 Cent.

 Still Brazy was released on June 17, 2016.
 The third single "Why You Always Hatin?" premiered on OVO Sound Radio on May 21, 2016, featuring rappers Drake and Kamaiyah.
 On November 25, 2016, he digitally released the Black Friday inspired Red Friday, containing 8 new tracks.

 YG announced through social media Just Re'd Up 3: Know Your Worth on December 17, 2016, and again on March 16, 2017.
 The project was to be executively produced DJ Mustard.
 It has yet to release, with no comment from YG or DJ Mustard.

 On February 3, 2017, the song "I Don't", by American singer Mariah Carey was released, featuring YG.
 Carey and YG performed "I Don't" live on Jimmy Kimmel Live! on February 15, 2017.
 On March 24, 2017, a remix featuring Remy Ma and YG was released.

-On February 19, 2018, YG announced his third studio album would be Stay Dangerous on his Instagram page and would be released this summer.
-It was released in 2018.
+YG announced his third studio album would be Stay Dangerous on his Instagram page in February 2018.
+It was released the same year.

 On April 3, 2019, YG announced a "surprise album" titled 4Real 4Real via Twitter originally due for release on April 12, being delayed to May 24 due to the death of his close friend Nipsey Hussle.
 It was released to positive reviews.
 The album includes the single "Go Loko" and the diss track aimed at 6ix9ine, "Stop Snitchin".